jacquemi-bbp/arch/README.md

 ## How to export the cells features and the QuPath annotations
 - Edit the qupath_scripts/full_quPath_script.groovy and modify the pathes for the following entries to make them corresponding to your environment:
   - modelPath
   - saveFolderPath
   - CountourFinderPath
   - LayerClassiferPath
 - Create the saveFolderPath if it is not already exist.

-- Execute the following groovy script inside the QuPath application or via a script thanks to the QuPath run command: qupath_scripts/full_QuPath_script.groovy
+- Execute the following groovy script inside the QuPath application or via a script thanks to the QuPath script command: qupath_scripts/full_QuPath_script.groovy

-## Compute the cells densities as a function of percentage of the S1HL depth processing
+## Steps to compute the cells densities as a function of percentage of the S1HL depth processing
-- Read input data from QuPath exported files
-- Convert annotations to cartesian point coordinates and shapely polygon.
+- Read input data from QuPath exported files abd convert them to cartesian point coordinates and shapely polygon.
 - Split the S1HL polygon following the S1HL "top and bottom lines" shapes in n polygons (named spitted_polygon)
 - Count the number of cells located in each spitted_polygon
 - Compute the volume of each spitted_polygon (mm3)
 - Compute the cells densities as function of the percentage of the sscx depth
 - Export result files

-## Compute the densities per S1HL layers
+## Steps to compute the densities per S1HL layers
-- Read input data from QuPath exported files
+- Read input data from QuPath exported files and convert them to cartesian point coordinates and shapely polygon.
 - Train a ML model from GroundTruth data produced by some experts
 - Use the ML model to predict and affect a layer for each detected cell
 - Define a polygon (alphashape) for each layer based on ML prediction